Adidem23/EnchantMask/README.md

 Enchantmask is an npm package designed to streamline interaction with MetaMask, providing developers with convenient methods to perform essential Ethereum-related tasks.
 By integrating Enchantmask into your project, you can effortlessly incorporate MetaMask functionality and enhance the user experience of your decentralized applications (DApps).

-## Features
+## Key Features:

-1. wallet_switchEthereumChain
+# 1.switchChain():
 This method facilitates seamless switching between Ethereum chains, allowing users to effortlessly navigate different networks supported by MetaMask.

-2. eth_getEncryptionKey
+# 2.getPublicEncryptionKey():
 Retrieve the encryption key associated with the Ethereum account currently connected via MetaMask.

-3. eth-requestAccounts
+# 3.connectAccount() :
 Initiate a request for user accounts, prompting MetaMask to provide account information for transaction authorization.

-4. Personal Sign
+# 4.signMessage() :
 Enable personal signing capabilities, allowing users to sign messages or transactions using their MetaMask accounts securely.

-5. eth_blocknumber
+# 5. getBlockNumber() :
 Retrieve the latest block number on the Ethereum blockchain.

-6. eth_chainid
-Get the chain ID of the currently connected Ethereum network.

-7. eth_feehistory
-Access the fee history of the Ethereum network, providing insights into transaction fee trends.

-8. eth_gasprice
-Retrieve the current gas price on the Ethereum network.

-9. eth_getBalance
-Obtain the Ether balance of a specified Ethereum address.

-10. eth_getBlockByNumber
-Retrieve information about a specific block using its block number.

-11. eth_getBlockTransactionCountByNumber
-Get the number of transactions in a specific block.

-12. eth_getTransactionByBlockNumberAndIndex
-Retrieve details of a transaction by specifying the block number and transaction index.

-13. eth_getTransactionCount
-Get the number of transactions sent from a specified Ethereum address.

-14. eth_getTransactionReceipt
-Retrieve the receipt of a specific transaction, providing detailed information about its execution.

-## Key Features:

-## 1.AI-Powered Code Generation:

-CodeCraft harnesses the power of artificial intelligence to automate the generation of Solidity smart contracts.
-Through machine learning models and natural language processing, the platform interprets high-level requirements and converts them into robust, secure, and efficient smart contract code.

-## 2.User Interface:
-CodeCraft offers an intuitive and user-friendly interface that allows users, regardless of their programming expertise, to easily input project specifications.
-The platform abstracts away the complexities of smart contract development, making it accessible to a wider audience.

-## 3.Real-Time Smart-contract Interaction:
-A unique feature of CodeCraft is its integrated testing environment for smart contracts.
-Users can Connect Metamask Account and can generate ABI And Can Deploy Contracts in real Time with their Wallet.
+... and Many More

 ### Built With